calloftimereiver/SystolicArray2D/README.md

-It is just an Systolic array Written in SpinalHDL.All suggestions and criticisms are welcome
+It is just an Systolic array Written in SpinalHDL.All suggestions and criticisms are welcomed.